Onetime 'King of Europe' Tusk now fights to lead Poland

 “You're all here because you have just believed we can win.
 Democracy dies in silence.
 As of today, the silence is no more,” Tusk told the tightly packed crowd on Warsaw’s Castle Square.
 A roar of applause followed.

 Suddenly, friendly media and Tusk’s Twitter army known as “Silni Razem” (together strong) began talking about “the overtake”, the passing of PiS in the polls, which would have been the first in nearly a decade.
+That is yet to happen: PiS leads the polls with an average of 38%, according to Politico Europe's Poll of Polls.

 Tusk is an old hand in Polish politics, not as much due to his age – he is 66 and, a jogger and footballer, he looks several years junior to his birth certificate – but due to experience.